tr41z/sentinel/docs/APPROACH.md

-# 🔎 Approach of sentinel
+# 🔎 Approach of Sentinel